Members of the Board

 With her extensive history in volunteerism and impressive resume Catherine is a substantial asset to the board.
 She served on the Ontario Trillium Foundation’s Toronto Grant Review Team.
 She was a cabinet member of YMCA Camp Pine Crest's 100th-anniversary fundraising campaign and a Board Director of Ballet Jörgen Canada and Young People's Theatre.
 This former journalist, who launched her career at the Orillia Packet & Times, has led public affairs and marketing teams in the private, public and non-profit sectors.
 She is VP, External and Government Relations at the Canadian Association of Direct Relationship Insurers.
 Catherine lives in Toronto.

-Anderson Charters, Treasurer
+Anderson Charters, First Vice Chair

 Anderson was President of Third Sector Publishing, which published Canadian Donor’s Guide, 2003 to 2018, and was the Founder of the online resource, CharityCAN.
 He is a partner in Trajan Media, publisher of Canadian Coin News and Canadian Stamp News.
 Once a writer for The Financial Post, he co-founded the Orillia Sun community newspaper in 1982.
 He was an Executive Producer of No Price Too High, the six-part television series on Canadians and the Second World War.
 He was Chair of the Orillia University Committee and Vice Chair of the Orillia Mayor’s University Task Force that brought Lakehead University to Orillia in 2006.